-- Pursuant to article 7 of the Copyright Act, an employer is deemed to be the maker and owner of those works that employees have created in the performance of their work. - At the employee's written request, employers may, with observance of the provisions of this article, transfer to the employee the copyright to the following categories of work: - a.
+- 1. Pursuant to article 7 of the Copyright Act, an employer is deemed to be the maker and owner of those works that employees have created in the performance of their work. - 2.
+At the employee's written request, employers may, with observance of the provisions of this article, transfer to the employee the copyright to the following categories of work: - a.
 Books, leaflets, news magazines, magazines and all other writings - b.
 Stage work and dramatic-musical work - c.
-Oral lectures

-- d.
+Oral lectures - d.
 Choreographic work and pantomimes - e.
 Works of music with or without lyrics - f.
 Drawing, painting, building and sculpturing, lithographs, engravings and other sheet metal work - g.
 Geographical maps - h.
-Designs, sketches and modelling, relative to architecture, geography, topography or other sciences, and/or - Photographic work - Employees are obliged to report in writing all that they create to the employer.
-One 3. year after receipt of the report the employee who is the actual maker of the work will without the intervention of the employer acquire ownership of the copyright to the work included in one of the categories specified in paragraph 2, unless the employer reserves the rights, with statement of reasons therefor, or fixes another reasonable term for the transfer. - 4.
+Designs, sketches and modelling, relative to architecture, geography, topography or other sciences, and/or - i.
+Photographic work - 3.
+Employees are obliged to report in writing all that they create to the employer.
+One year after receipt of the report the employee who is the actual maker of the work will without the intervention of the employer acquire ownership of the copyright to the work included in one of the categories specified in paragraph 2, unless the employer reserves the rights, with statement of reasons therefor, or fixes another reasonable term for the transfer. - 4.
 The employer will only reserve the copyright to a certain work if it is to be expected that the work will be multiplied in great numbers, it is part of a series or in any other way of special concern to the employer. - 5.
 The employer asserts his personality rights in the employee's interest.

-1.8.3 Patent and cultivation rights
+1.8.3 Patent

-- Employees who make an invention that may be patentable or who during cultivation work create a species on which cultivation rights can be claimed are obliged to report this to their employer.
-An employee is deemed to be able to have arrived at the opinion that such is the case when the invention has been completed or the species has been cultivated or when the employee may in all reasonableness have arrived at this opinion. - Prior to any written publication of a patentable invention or creation of a species on 2. which cultivation rights can be claimed employees are obliged to report this to their employer in writing.
-The report shall be made in time and accompanied by a statement of particulars that allow the employer to form an opinion on the nature of the inventions or species. - The provisions of paragraphs 1 and 2 are applicable mutatis mutandis to the copyright 3. connected with the patent and cultivation right to be established. - The salary paid by the employer is deemed to include compensation for the loss of the 4. patent or cultivation right. - Employers may, in exceptional cases grant the employee additional fair compensation for 5. the economic importance of the invention or new species and taking into account the circumstances in which the work was performed.
+- 1. Employees who make an invention that may be patentable are obliged to report this to their employer.
+An employee is deemed to be able to have arrived at the opinion that such is the case when the invention has been completed. - 2.
+Prior to any written publication of a patentable invention employees are obliged to report this to their employer in writing.
+The report shall be made in time and accompanied by a statement of particulars that allow the employer to form an opinion on the nature of the inventions. - 3.
+The provisions of paragraphs 1 and 2 are applicable mutatis mutandis to the copyright connected with the patent to be established. - 4.
+The salary paid by the employer is deemed to include compensation for the loss of the patent. - 5.
+Employers may, in exceptional cases grant the employee additional fair compensation for the economic importance of the invention and taking into account the circumstances in which the work was performed.